AIHubDocs/en/assets/Extra/Glossary.md

 ### :icon-chevron-down:Google Colab
 - Google Colaboratory is a product of Google that allows anybody to write & execute arbitrary python code through websites.

-- It's free version is slower & with a usage limit of their GPUs, of around **3 hours a day**.
+- It's free version is slower & with a usage time of their GPUs of around **3 hours a day**.
 Once you exhaust it, you'll have to wait 12 - 24 hours.

 - Learn how to bypass their limitations <u>[here](https://rentry.org/colab_workarounds)</u>.
 ***